-A highlight of the past year is certainly the speedy development, testing and approval of vaccines.
+A highlight of the past year is certainly the speedy development, testing, and approval of vaccines.
 It happened in record time.
 A lot of credit is being given to the unprecedented level of collaboration within the scientific community.
 There is also an interesting dimension to this story.
 A recent New York Times article by David Leonhardt explains how one of the elements that made this possible is the ability of pharmaceutical companies to leverage research that was funded over the years by governments.
-Looking through this lens illustrates the merits and needs for governments and private sector.
+Looking through this lens illustrates the merits and needs of governments and the private sector.
 They play a different role and operate with their own systems and rules, and that is fine.
 It creates a balance of power and serves diverse interests.

 Trying to reform one sector by replacing its systems with ones of the other is doomed to fail.
 Not sure what I mean?
 The handling of the pandemic by the Trump administration is a catastrophic illustration of thinking that one can be oblivious to its system and dynamics.
 In this case, we are looking at a tragic failure, one that has cost over 350,000 American lives to date.

-Speaking of private sector, 2020 was a reminder of the importance of small independent businesses.
+Speaking of the private sector, 2020 was a reminder of the importance of small independent businesses.
 Many business owners were quick to find ways to support their community and were incredibly generous.
 This certainly reminded us of the importance of buying local.
 I’d be a hypocrite to vilify Amazon.
-There were days I was thankful it could get me what I needed delivered to my doorstep.
+There were days I was thankful it could get me what I needed to be delivered to my doorstep.
 But I also chose to be mindful of our local businesses when purchasing goods.
 Small businesses are needed as a community anchor, and it is up to us as consumers to adopt behaviors that will give them a chance to stay around and support community building.
 Why does it matter?

 What truly matters

 The answer to this question brings me to what the most important reminder of 2020 brought us.